 - On July 30, the Nassau County Supreme Court denied the Diocese’s motion to stay all child sex abuse lawsuits brought against the Diocese under the Child Victims Act (CVA).

 “The Diocese of Rockville Centre is opting for scorched earth litigation against the survivors of childhood sexual abuse,” said Anderson.
 “Bishop Barres should come clean about the atrocities committed against children in this Diocese and immediately seek ways to help survivors heal instead of inflicting more pain through the legal process.”

 The Diocese of Rockville Centre is the only Catholic Diocese in New York to not release an official list of clerics credibly accused of sexual abuse.

 On February 10, 2003, the Suffolk County Grand Jury released a report following an investigation into the Diocese.
 The Grand Jury examined personnel records of the diocese’s priests, including secret archive files of 43 priests.
-The Grand Jury concluded that “officials in the Diocese failed in their responsibility to protect children” and “ignored complaints about the sexually abusive behavior of priests.”
+The Grand Jury concluded that “officials in the Diocese failed in their responsibility to protect children” and “ignored complaints about the sexually abusive behaviour of priests.”